Identification and estimation of multinomial choice models with latent special covariates: Abstract

 \section{Abstract}

-Identification of discrete outcome models is often established by using special covariates that have full support.
-This paper shows how these identification results can be extended to a large class of commonly used semiparametric discrete outcome models when all covariates are bounded.
-I apply the proposed methodology to multinomial choice models, bundles models, and finite games of complete information.
+Identification of multinomial choice models is often established by using special covariates that have full support.
+This paper shows how these identification results can be extended to a large class of multinomial choice models when all covariates are bounded.
+I also provide a new $\sqrt{n}$-consistent asymptotically normal estimator of the finite-dimensional parameters of the model.